oshaughnessy/sierramountainll/_pages/rules.md

 6. The home team is responsible for turning the lights on and off, locking and unlocking the restrooms, cleaning up trash, emptying the trash cans, prepping the field, and dragging the field after the game.
-7. Children and Players are not allowed to play around the main buildings of the community center;
-   they are especially not allowed to play on the big hills behind the field as this is a safety hazard.
+7. Children and players are not allowed to play around the main buildings of the Oakhurst Community Center; they are especially not allowed to play on the big hills behind the field as this is a safety hazard.
 Players caught playing around these areas will be suspended from the next game.
-8. A batted fly ball in fair territory which hits the wires hanging over the Major and Minor A left field will be ruled a ground rule double.
+8. A batted fly ball in fair territory which hits the wires hanging over the Baseball and Softball left fields will be ruled a ground rule double.
 9. Makeup games will be scheduled during free blocks of time.
 10. Major teams will have preference on the Major field.
 Thereafter, the field/practice schedule will be determined at the coaches meeting.
 Major teams will have preference over